kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

   issue (#131253); KEP drafted (kubernetes/enhancements#6233).
 - 2026-09-08: opted into v1.38 by sig-node (alpha).
 - 2026-09-15: KEP marked `implementable` for v1.38.
+- 2026-09-16: first sig-node review pass; the fallback now keeps the exact comparison instead of a default bound, metrics moved to alpha, platform scope stated.

 ## Drawbacks